LuminesenceProject/Luminesence-Website/README.md

 everyone should have access to games, even if it's during school

-it also has hacks, which u can plug in when inspecting a website
+it also has hacks, which can be plugged into a websites inspect mode console.
+(F12)

-everything is written in either html of java, so it is pretty easy to run
+everything is written in either html of javascript, so it should always run.

-also, dont tell school admin about this
+Also, dont tell any school admins about this.

 snitches. get. stiches.